beartype/plum/docs/integration.md

 ## Overload Support

 At the moment, the only know pattern in which Plum produces `mypy`-compliant code uses `typing.overload`.
-This pattern requires `typing-extensions` to be installed.
-`typing-extensions` is not part of Plum's dependencies.

 An example is as follows: